(Or listen to my podcast).

 it's not only about the physical symptoms of a concussion

 Having a concussion is the hardest thing I ever experienced in life.
 You are not the “old” you anymore but you are also still not the “new” you, so who is this person somewhere in between?
 Figuring everything out can be such an emotional rollercoaster.
-When I thought about concussions in general before I had my accident, I just thought there would be only some physical symptoms for a couple of weeks and that’s it.
+When I thought about concussions in general before I had my accident, I just thought there would be only some physical concussion symptoms for a couple of weeks and that’s it.
 Now after almost 4 years of having post-concussion symptoms I know that it’s way more than that!
-The emotional part is definitely harder.
+The emotional concussion symptoms are definitely harder.

-My first year was a rollercoaster of emotions
+My first year was a rollercoaster - Concussion and emotional symptoms

 After I got my concussion due to a scooter accident, I had a lot of physical symptoms.
 My doctor told me to rest and that they should go away within a few weeks.
 Emotionally this wasn’t hard, I just had to “wait” until they would go away.
 Easy right?.
 Everything should be fine within a few weeks.
 I pushed myself to do my work and didn’t listen to my body at all.
 The rollercoaster of emotions started when my symptoms didn’t go away after those weeks.
 I panicked and since that moment, it became such an emotional rollercoaster for me.

 Now it’s almost four years later and my emotions have piled up during those years.
 I suppressed my emotions for a long time, up until I reached my three-year anniversary.
 I looked for a hobby, started to travel the world by myself, did more walks outside, maintained my social life.. everything to get more confidence about doing things outside my comfort zone (my house).
 I did all those things and way more, but I still felt less emotions, didn’t have that much energy and felt weary for a long time.
 Nothing made me really excited like it did before my accident.
 I wasn’t used to those flat emotions.